Humans have rarely given regard to the extraordinary gift that sight is; the human eye that captures reality.

 Computer vision can be integrated into devices to continuously monitor different processes, workflows, human work, and other things.
 One can monitor employees and patients as well.
 This can offer real-time insights and provide continuous learning and improvement opportunities.

 A simple yet crucial application of computer vision is in optical character recognition or OCR.
-This can be added in all types of software where extraction of information from documents is required.
+This can be added in all types of tools, such as Imagetotext.info, where extraction of information from documents is required.
 Be it from written text, text in pdf or images, bills, invoices, or scanned documents, the application of computer vision from OCR helps fetch data crucial data, eliminate errors, and offer information analysis.

 Computer vision can assist organizations in improving the accuracy of the information and the insights they extract from their data.
 Any type of manual processing is prone to errors.
 With computer vision, there are almost no chances of errors or missed information, thus leading to higher accuracy in the information.